Studying and training

 Many local carer services offer training courses for carers and former carers, or find out about other courses you can take locally or online.
 Studying or training can offer you new opportunities and a chance to build confidence.

 - Contact your local carer service to find out what is available for carers and former carers where you live.

-- Your local council is likely to have an Adult Learning Service that will offer classes at a variety of venues.
+- Your local council is likely to have an Adult Learning Service that will offer classes at a variety of venues or online.
 Use Find your local council and then search your council website for adult learning.

 - LearnDirect offers online and workplace learning.

 - Use the National Careers Service to search for local courses and find out more about funding.

 - Find out about other courses you can study online, often free of charge.